 -Encapsulation: Virtual machines encapsulate a complete computing environment

--Hardware independence: Virtual machines run independently of underlying hardware
+-Hardware independence: Virtual machines run independently of the underlying hardware

 Network adapters that might be available for your virtual machine: